GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/multistep-oidc-authentication.md

 - Fill in the following boxes:
     - Name: oidc-steppedup-demo
     - Hosts: <your-server-host>, Tip: Press Enter to accept value.
 This tutorial uses a server with an updated `/etc/hosts` file.
 This is the host that will be requested in the browser after configuration.
-If using live servers, register the domain host instead.
+If you are using live servers, register the domain host instead.
 The rest of the tutorial will use `dev1.gluu.org` as an example, replace it with your host.
 Check the Kong docs for more routing capabilities.

 ![add-oidc-route](https://user-images.githubusercontent.com/39133739/97156070-3109e080-179c-11eb-81e5-1f6a17a6005a.png)